 Applied Research Consultants

-Applied Research Consultants (ARC) is an organization composed of graduate students and faculty members housed within the Psychology Department at Southern Illinois University Carbondale.
+Applied Research Consultants (ARC) is an organization composed of graduate students and faculty members housed within the School of Psychological and Behavioral Sciences at Southern Illinois University Carbondale.

-ARC uses quantitative and qualitative methods to provide consulting services to organizations while simultaneously training doctoral students in the Applied Psychology program.
-ARC is currently directed by Kristin Pankey, M.S.
+ARC uses quantitative and qualitative methods to provide consulting services to organizations while simultaneously training graduate students in the Applied Psychology Program.
+ARC is currently directed by Dustin Nadler, Ph.D.

 History of Applied Research Consultants